emersion/mako/README.md

 - If you're using Sway you can start mako on launch by putting `exec mako` in your configuration file.

-- If you are using elogind, you might need to manually start a dbus user
+- If you are not using systemd, you might need to manually start a dbus user
   session: `dbus-daemon --session --address=unix:path=$XDG_RUNTIME_DIR/bus`

 ## Configuration